Shared Lexical Task Representations Explain Behavioral Variability In LLMs: Related Work

 \textbf{Prompt Format Sensitivity:} It is well-known that LLMs exhibit sensitivity to different prompt formulations of the same task \citep{errica2025whatwrong, shafiei2025_sensitivity_to_framing, cao_Linguistic_Variation}. \citet{reynolds2021promptprogramming} demonstrate that instruction prompts can sometimes outperform few-shot prompts, while \citet{liu2024incompleteloop} document several inconsistencies between instruction following and few-shot prompting for the same task. \citet{kirsanov2025geometry} show learned-prompt techniques such as soft prompting~\citep{lester2021peft} for task adaptation operate distinctly from few-shot and instruction prompting, but can still achieve similar performance.
 Our work demonstrates the difference in activation of shared lexical task components can explain part of the performance variance across prompting styles.

 \textbf{Task Representations in LLMs:} Our work builds on previous findings identifying vector representations of tasks in LLMs called function or task vectors that emerge during in-context learning \citep{todd2024function, hendel-etal-2023-task_vector, liu2024incontext}.
 Function vectors are extracted from attention heads found to be important for ICL tasks, though \citet{davidson2025differentpromptingmethodsyield} find that for instruction prompting, LLMs leverage a different set of attention heads, aligning with \citet{nam2025causal}'s observation that instruction following and in-context learning rely on separable mechanisms.
-Others have shown that attention heads can implement various in-context learning capabilities or tasks~\citep{han2025heads, kahardipraja2025iclatlas, lu-2025-paths_not_taken}.
-Our work identifies a distinct mechanism for task representation, which differs in two ways: lexical task components are 1) shared across prompting styles; and 2) human-interpretable, as their outputs decode to descriptions of the task itself in the vocabulary space.
+Our work identifies a distinct mechanism for task representation, which differs from function vector heads in two ways: lexical task components are 1) shared across prompting styles; and 2) human-interpretable, as their outputs decode to descriptions of the task itself in the vocabulary space.

 \textbf{Mechanisms of In-Context Learning:} There has been substantial prior work studying the mechanisms underlying different aspects of in-context learning (ICL) \citep{lampinen2025broaderspectrumincontextlearning}.
 Several works have studied in-context copying via induction heads \citep{olsson2022context, singh2024what, crosbie2025induction, feucht2025dualroute}.
 However, \citet{yin2025which} shows that function vector heads~\citep{todd2024function}, not induction heads, are primarily responsible for few-shot ICL performance.
 Other work has decomposes ICL into distinct computational stages, such as \citet{kharlapenko2025scaling} who study SAE feature-circuits of ICL prompts and find latents can be clustered as either "task-detection" or "task-execution" features.
 Similarly, \citet{bakalova2025_contextualize_aggregate} identify few-shot ICL circuits and describe them as a two-step process of "contextualization" and "aggregation" by which task information is processed and then transported through label tokens \citep{wang2023_label} to the final token.
 Our findings identify a similar two-step process where lexical task representations modulate retrieval mechanisms to produce correct outputs.